The Best Things To Do In Catania Sicily

 9. Sunset from Church Della Badia Of Saint Agata

 Located just steps from the cathedral, this Baroque church offers a unique vantage point of the city.
 One of the best things to do at Chiesa Della Badia di Sant’Agata is to watch the sunset from its terrace.
-The terracotta rooftops will be illuminated by the warm glow of the setting sun, creating a breathtaking sight that will stay with you long after your visit.
+The warm glow of the setting sun illuminates the terracotta rooftops, creating a breathtaking sight that will stay with you long after your visit.

 Inside the church, you can admire works such as Ignazio Marabitti’s “Crocifisso” and marvel at the architectural masterpiece created by Vaccarini.
 The best time to go is between 6 pm and 7 pm to enjoy the incredible sunset view of Catania.